 MQTT - Set up MQTT Client over TLS

-Please modify the WiFi-related parameters to connect to your WiFi network.
+Please modify the WiFi-related parameters and MQTT parameters.

-The “mqttServer” refers to the MQTT-Broker, we use the free MQTT sandbox “test.mosquitto.org” for testing.
+• The “mqttServer” refers to the MQTT-Broker, there is free MQTT sandbox “test.mosquitto.org” for testing.

-“publishTopic” is the topic of the published message, we use “outTopic” in the example.
-The devices subscribe to “outTopic” will receive the message.
+• “publishTopic” is the topic of the published message.
+It is “outTopic” in the example.
+The devices that subscribed to “outTopic” will receive the message.

-“subscribeTopic” is to tell MQTT-broker which topic we want to subscribe to.
+• “subscribeTopic” is to tell MQTT-broker which topic to subscribe to by the board.

 After Ameba is connected to MQTT server, it sends the message “hello world” to “outTopic”.
 To see the message, use another MQTT client.
 Refer to the MQTT_Basic example guide on how to setup a PC-based MQTT client.

-If you wish to use TLS client authentication in addition to server authentication, you will need to generate an OpenSSL private key and obtain a signed certificate from the server.
+In addition to use TLS client authentication to server authentication, it requires to generate an OpenSSL private key and obtain a signed certificate from the server.
 For testing purposes, signed certificates can be obtained from test.mosquitto.org by following the guide at https://test.mosquitto.org/ssl/.

-Replace the character strings “certificateBuff” and “privateKeyBuff” with your signed certificate and OpenSSL private key, ensuring that they are formatted the same way as the shown in the example code.
-Also uncomment the highlighted code to enable client authentication, and to change the MQTT port number.
+Replace the character strings “certificateBuff” and “privateKeyBuff” with the signed certificate and OpenSSL private key, ensuring that they are formatted the same way as the shown in the example code.
+Set “MQTT_TLS_SERVER_AUTH” to be “1”.